 If you are ok with taking a very short bus ride to the city center, the neighborhoods mentioned above are great places to stay.
 You can find terrific restaurants and shops located in these neighborhoods.

-What To Do On A Weekend In Dublin, Ireland
+What to Do On a Weekend In Ireland as a Solo Traveler

 Guinness Factory, Christ Church Cathedral & St. Patricks Cathedral